 These flowers are known to be poisonous to humans and animals alike.
 If eaten, your pooch may drool excessively and suffer from abdominal pain, diarrhea, colic, depression, or even death.

-We love it with strawberries in pie, but don’t let your pet eat a rhubarb plant.
+We love it with strawberries in a pie, but don’t let your pet eat a rhubarb plant.
 Side effects include tremors, salivation, and kidney failure.

 Keep your pooch away from this common plant.
 If ingested, it can cause oral irritation, pain and swelling of mouth, tongue and lips, excessive drooling, vomiting, and difficulty swallowing